krzyszt/react-redux-rxjs-boilerplate/README.md

 (<a href="https://github.com/ReactiveX/RxJS">RxJS 5</a>- based middleware for Redux)
 <br />

-Redux-observable is middleware for Redux that uses RxJS under the hood to turn every action emitted by your Redux app into an observable stream.
+Redux-observable turns every action emitted by your Redux app into an observable stream.
 The core primitive of redux-observable is called an epic, which is a function that listens for actions on that stream, and allows you to react to those actions before optionally emitting new actions yourself — actions in , actions out.
-The middleware does this by calling .subscribe(store.dispatch) for you behind the scenes on every item emitted by your root epic.
+The middleware does this by calling .subscribe(store.dispatch) for you behind the scenes on every item emitted by your root epic._